• Skip to primary navigation

 1. Pour batter into a loaf pan, bake and then remove from the oven.
 Let the bread cool in the loaf pan for a little while before removing and cooling completely.
 Slice and enjoy!

-side by side pictures of banana bread before and after baking
+side by side collage of almond flour banana bread, before and after baking.

 I have tried many combos and this version tastes about as close to the real deal as you can get using a single gluten free flour option.
 To get the best texture, make sure to use blanched super fine almond flour.

-Hand holding slice of banana bread up with bite taken out
+Hand holding slice of low carb banana bread with a bite taken out of it.

 Almond flour banana bread keeps well since it’s nut based and nuts are fatty and help keep the bread moist.
 It reheats excellently as well if you like to eat your banana bread warm.